tjeaster81/Mismo-Messaging-System/README.md

 and attempts to deliver them.
 To do so, the qProcessor application fires off the
 > qProcessor.processQueue()

 function at a configurable interval.
+See the QUEUE_CYCLE_PERIOD in the $MISMO/.env file.
 The default is 30 seconds.

 First, a call on DNS obtains the MX record for the receiver's domain.
 If multiple MX hosts are provided by DNS, a connection will be attempted to each in *ascending* order